mrinalxdev/BERTencoder/README.md

 - Extract the CLS token's embedding `(output[:, 0, :])` from the encoder's output, as BERT uses this for classification tasks.

 - Applies dropout for regularization.

+2. Tokenizer integration : using `transformers.BertTokenizer` from hugging face, pre-trained on `bert-base-uncased`.

+## Experimenting with GPTDecoder

+- Convert this whole into a hybrid model

+Maths here

+Bert encoder : input token ID $x = [x_1, ... , x_n]$, n is the sequence length